entropycode/w3f-m1-cli/README.md

 ## Submit signed extrinsic

-Now that we have the signed transaction, we can submit it to the node with the [author](https://polkadot.js.org/api/substrate/rpc.html#submitandwatchextrinsic-extrinsic-extrinsic-extrinsicstatus) section.
-We do this simply by piping the signed extrinsic into [sumbit.js](./submit.js)
+Now that we have the signed transaction, we can submit it to the substrate node with the rpc [author](https://github.com/paritytech/substrate/tree/master/client/rpc/src/author) section.
+We can do this simply by piping the signed extrinsic into [sumbit.js](./submit.js).

 ```
-./create-extrinsic.js [input-file-path] | ./create-signed-transaction.js [signature-type] [private-key] | ./submit.js [ws-endpoint]
+./create-extrinsic.js [input-file-path] | ./create-signed-transaction.js [signature-type] [private-key]  | ./submit.js [host] [port]
 ```